mlysy/kalmantv/docs/auto_index.md

 ## Description

-**kalmantv** provides a simple interface to the time-varying Kalman filtering and smoothing algorithms.
-The backend is written in Cython which gives a considerable performance boost for small and moderate problems compared to a pure Python implementation.
-Also provided are calculations for general Gaussian state-space models which don't use the Kalman recursions.
-These calculations can be used to test future implementations of the Kalman filter and smoother for more general problems.
+**kalmantv** provides a simple Python interface to the time-varying Kalman filtering and smoothing algorithms.
+Various low-level backends are provided in the following modules:

+- `kalmantv.cython`: This module performs the underlying linear algebra using the BLAS/LAPACK routines provided by NumPy through a Cython interface.
+To maximize speed, no input checks are provided.
+All inputs must be `float64` NumPy arrays in *Fortran* order.

+- `kalmantv.eigen`: This module uses the C++ Eigen library for linear algebra.
+The interface is also through Cython.
+Here again we have the same input requirements and lack of checks.
+Eigen is known to be faster than most BLAS/LAPACK implementations, but it needs to be compiled properly to achieve maximum performance.
+In particular this involves linking against an installed version of Eigen (not provided) and setting the right compiler flags for SIMD and OpenMP support.
+Some defaults are provided in `setup.py`, but tweaks may be required depending on the user's system.

+- `kalmantv.numba`: This module once again uses BLAS/LAPACK but the interface is through Numba.
+Here input checks are performed and the inputs can be in either C or Fortran order, and single or double precision (`float32` and `float64`).
+However, C ordered arrays are first converted to Fortran order, so the latter is preferable for performance considerations.

 ## Installation